snehilchatterjee/intelAI/README.md

 #### Super Resolution Model Training (MiniSRGAN)
 This super resolution model was trained on a train set of the [Div2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/), using a total of 800 images.

+## :stop_sign: IMPORTANT!!!!!!!

+When running **locally**, ensure you use only the versions of libraries mentioned in `requirements.txt`.
+I've observed significant and incorrect differences in results when using different versions.

 ## Inference: Detection